zenaradesignsdev/zenaradesigns/PERFORMANCE.md

 **Version**: 1.0
 **Review Schedule**: Monthly

-**Note**: This performance optimization guide ensures the Aura Designs application delivers exceptional performance across all devices and network conditions.
+**Note**: This performance optimization guide ensures the Zenara Designs application delivers exceptional performance across all devices and network conditions.
 Regular monitoring and optimization are essential to maintain optimal performance standards.